 So, what was that question again?
 Oh, that’s right.
 What is the purpose of education today?
 What kind of work are we preparing this new workforce for?
 Are they expected to be agricultural workers, factory workers, office workers, communications workers, service workers, what?
 What skills are they going to need?
 How much, and what kind of information are they going to need to carry around in their heads?
 And what does the internet have to do with it anyway?

-Actually, it’s beginning to look like the internet might have quite a lot to do with it.
-While, for the immediate moment, the children of the poor can probably safely be relegated to a future of flipping burgers and juggling other people’s dry cleaning, the highest percentage of the children of the middle classes are currently expected to end up in offices.
-And these are expected to be offices that are “wired.”
+Actually, back when this article was first written, it was beginning to look like the internet might have quite a lot to do with it.
+While, for the immediate moment, the children of the poor could probably safely be relegated to a future of flipping burgers and juggling other people’s dry cleaning, the highest percentage of the children of the middle classes were expected to end up in offices.
+And, more and more, these were expected to be offices that were “wired.”

 Which brings us to a related side issue.
 No few of the children of the working class, and even of the working poor will also probably find their way into offices, eventually, and a fair number of these offices will also be wired, at least after a fashion.
-It can’t have escaped anyone’s notice by this time of century that the highest level of employment that many, if not most of the children of the working poor can reasonably expect has become to enter the ranks of Civil Service.
+It can’t have escaped anyone’s notice by the end of the 20th century that the highest level of employment that many, if not most of the children of the working poor could reasonably expect had become to enter the ranks of Civil Service.

-And, most of us, frankly, weren’t particularly well educated, and if you are ever in a position where you have to tangle with us over something, this shows.
-And Civil Service’s available technology and SOP (Standard Operating Procedure) tends to lag behind the private sector’s norm by anything up to 10-15 years, so the poor’s traditionally rather backward educational quality tends to help make us feel right at home (a home, unfortunately, which does not necessarily equate to a source of any great satisfaction).
+And, many of us, frankly, weren’t particularly well educated, even if we did get through college, and if you are ever in a position where you have to tangle with us over something, this shows.
+And Civil Service’s available technology and SOP (Standard Operating Procedure) tends to lag behind the private sector’s norm by anything up to 10-15 years, so the poor’s traditionally slightly backward educational level tends to help make us feel right at home (a home, unfortunately, which does not necessarily equate to a source of great satisfaction, but there is a roof over our heads).

 After all, we were all the product of the governmentally-subsidized public school system weren’t we?
 (It was a rare rank-and-file Civil Servant who was sent to private school as a child, although quite a few may have attended parochial schools.)
-We are its end product, and no one else seems to much want us.
+We are its end product, and no one else seemed to much want us.
+To the point of blatantly arificially raising the bar.

 Although, somehow, I don’t really see any corresponding clarion cries demanding fewer elected officials, do you?
 Those jobs are still perfectly acceptable goals for their kids, thank you very much.

-And there is no way that the public school system can teach him the skills that he needs without being able to provide the technology.
-Nor can the technology they need to be taught to handle be housed in an individual school.
+And there is no way that the public school system can teach a student the skills that he needs without being able to provide the technology.
+Nor can the technology a student needs to learn how to handle necessarily be contained in an individual school.
 It is also becoming more apparent (at least to me) that in order to succeed, education will need to concentrate upon teaching certain skills in earlier grades, even if at the expense of imparting some of the traditional data.

-For that matter, the kid may be more likely to remember and to value the information that “In fourteen hundred and ninety-two, Columbus sailed the ocean blue” if he has to go out and kill it himself, than if it is dried and salted down and served up to him in a textbook.
+For that matter, the kid may be more likely to remember and to value the information that “In fourteen hundred and ninety-two, Columbus sailed the ocean blue” if he has to go out and kill it himself, instead of getting it handed to him dried and salted down and served up to him in a textbook.

 The one thing that public education is not going to be excused from, however, is the continued operation of the patriot factory.
 That is not under negotiation, and it will continue.
 This is a constant.
-How the patriot factory is going to manage to get its traditional message across when its operators are required to keep in mind that the kids who are undergoing the program are likely to be having to spend much of their professional lives dealing with foreigners and foreign companies, I do not know.
+How the patriot factory is going to manage to get its traditional message across when its operators are required to keep in mind that the kids who are undergoing the program are likely to eventually be having to spend much of their professional lives dealing with foreigners and foreign companies *without* giving offence left, right, and forward, I do not know.
 But the patriot factory will certainly continue.

 There are other constants as well: